makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

 With about 360 hosts the excessive execution time approach the entire hour.

-The issue is resolved by decreasing the number of states: there is only one state to create each host.
+The issue was resolved by decreasing the number of states: there is only one state to create each host.
 The services for the host are in the same file.

 This decrease the number of states and the call to configuration_remove_object is useless to delete old services because the file with services of the hosts is naturally edited.

 The execution time decrease to 1 minute about for 128 hosts

+However, it is perhaps a bad idea to have all services in a same file because the files becomes long

 Add a new service in configuration_add_auto_host macro
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++